aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ### Running the Template with CVP

 Below is an example of the playbook we are leveraging to build and deploy our configurations with CVP.
-The following section will have an alternate version that can be deployed directly to EOS nodes.

 ```yaml
 ---